 Are Eggs Healthier Than Chicken and Other Meat?

 But other experts may feel differently.
-Here in this post, I’m going to focus on my personal opinion on eggs.
+Here in this post, I’m going to focus on my opinion on eggs.
 I will also quote some of the other experts’ opinions and studies that I agree with.

 As an example:

-Dr. Furhman’s food pyramid takes them barely where beef, sweets, cheese, and processed foods are, and they share a section with poultry, oils, and dairy.
+Dr. Fuhrman’s food pyramid takes them barely where beef, sweets, cheese, and processed foods are, and they share a section with poultry, oils, and dairy.
 His food pyramid takes micronutrients, macronutrients, and exposure to toxins into account.

 Too Much of a “Good” Thing

 Dr. John McDougall depicts eggs as “too much of a good thing.”
 You should look at them the same way you look at dairy products.
 Milk is for young cows.
+Why not drink water.

-If humans were foxes I think it would be easy to answer this How Long Does It Take to Digest Eggs question.
+If humans were foxes, I think it would be easy to answer this How Long Does It Take to Digest Eggs question.